vibraniumforge/precious_metal/README.md

 # PreciousMetal
 My precious metal gem allows the user to download the prices of the 4 precious metals, which are gold, silver, platinum, and palladium.
 The prices are given in U.S. dollars.

 It uses Nokogiri to scrape a website.
 The information is then captured.
 The user is presented with a command line prompt.
 The user can view the price of any of the 4 metals.
 They can repeat the prompt.
 Or they can exit.

 ## Installation

-git clone from this git hub.
-cd into the "precious_metal" directory. enter "ruby bin/precious-metal"
+"git clone" from this git hub address. cd into the "precious_metal" directory. enter "ruby bin/precious-metal" to start the app.

 ## Contributing